GMOD/jbrowse-components/website/docs/config_guide.md

 Currently, configuring synteny is made by pre-configuring a session in the view and adding synteny tracks

+In order to configure linear synteny views, generally we will use PAF tracks

+We can add a LinearSyntenyTrack from PAF with the CLI e.g. with

+    jbrowse add-track myfile.paf --type LinearSyntenyTrack --assemblyNames \
+        grape,peach --load copy --out /var/www/html/jbrowse2

+This will copy the myfile.paf to your jbrowse2 installation at /var/www/html/jbrowse2, it says column 1 of the PAF is grape and column 2 of the PAF is peach, and it loads it as a LinearSyntenyTrack

 ### LinearSyntenyView with MCScanAnchorsAdapter

 This is a complete synteny view config with a default session that is